 As a team member, leadership is an important skill to have, but it is also important to be able to listen to instructions when the project calls for it.
 Therefore, if teamwork and collaboration aren’t for you, you won’t like to be a part of an engineering world.

 9. Ability to Handle Stress

 Let’s be honest here: a job of field tech or IT support challenges engineers quite often and at many levels.
 Engineers have to use all their knowledge and skills to effectively do the software/hardware issues, and they also work with annoyed customers, timeframes and traffic that can really push their limits.
-That’s why it is important to be able to handle stress of everything that can come to you out of nowhere.
+That’s why it is important to be able to handle the stress of everything that can come to you out of nowhere.

 If you’re not sure whether an engineer can handle stressful situations, you can make the interview process a real challenge.
 And we don’t talk about those typical interview questions.
 You can ask an engineer to show their skills by asking to fix a server within a given time.
 The idea here is not to judge an engineer according to whether he/she could solve the problem, judge the person by how well they handle stresses during the test.
 This is a great indicator.
 If you’re not ready for these situations, engineering is not for you.